MagicLeo21/PodcastTranscripts/EnglishPod/[040]Can_I_ask_you_a_favor.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Um, sorry to bother you, um… my name is Rachel.
+I'm new here.
+Can I ask you a favor?

+> B: Hi Rachel, welcome on board.
+I'm afraid I can't help you right now.
+I'm getting ready for a very important meeting.

+> A: Excuse me, but can I bother you for a sec?

+> C: You know what, I'd love to help you, but I'm about to meet an important client.
+Do you wanna try Sean instead?
+He sits right over there.

+> A: Sorry to interrupt you Sean, could you do me a quick favor?

+> D: Actually, I'm working on a document that is due in a couple minutes.
+I really can't talk to you right now.
+Sorry about that.

+> A: Geeze!
+I just want to know where the bathroom is!
+What's wrong with you people!

 **Marco:** Okay, so, there're some great ways that you can ask someone for a favor, right?

 **Erica:** Yeah, we wanna show you some really useful phrases for asking for help.